jh3nd3rs0n/jargyle/README.md

 -   `socksClient.socks5.gssapiNecReferenceImpl`: Its usage is equivalent to the setting `externalClient.socks5.gssapiNecReferenceImpl`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.socks5.gssapiProtectionLevels`: Its usage is equivalent to the setting `externalClient.socks5.gssapiProtectionLevels`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.socks5.gssapiServiceName`: Its usage is equivalent to the setting `externalClient.socks5.gssapiServiceName`.
 See the settings help information for details (use the command line option `--settings-help`)
--   `socksClient.socks5.username`: The username to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)
+-   `socksClient.socks5.username`: The username to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections
--   `socksClient.socks5.password`: The password to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections (any special characters must be URL encoded)
+-   `socksClient.socks5.password`: The password to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections

 ### 3. 10.
 Allowing or Blocking Addresses